Details Mentoring

 Mentor’s Role

-The mentor listens to his/her mentee’s professional priorities and goals, and offers suggestions and advice on how those goals may be achieved.
+The mentor listens to the mentee’s professional priorities and goals, and offers suggestions and advice on how those goals may be achieved.
 The mentor’s suggestions are not intended to be prescriptive, but rather to facilitate the development of an action plan by the mentee that best suits his/her needs.
 The mentor acts by:

 • Problem solving: identifying resources and suggesting alternative approaches/actions.
 The mentor should act as an advisor (suggests course of action and supports the mentee’s decision), rather than direct mediator in work-related situations.